raghuvamsicoding/pdf-to-doc/README.md

 # pdf-to-doc
-this is a sample pdf to doc converted
+this is a sample pdf to doc converter